CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_inventory_module.rst

                 gateway: 192.168.0.1/24

     # The following pre-provisioned switch will be swapped with actual swicth in the existing fabric
+    # No Need to provide any other parameters for swap operation as bootstrap will inherit the preprovision configs
+    # If other parameters are provided it will be overidden with preprovision switch configs
     # This swap feature is supported only in NDFC and not on DCNM 11.x versions
     - name: Pre-provision switch Configuration cisco.dcnm.dcnm_inventory: